 - Greenvale Primary School values the importance of developing a safe culture and is committed to ensure that all steps are taken to recruit staff and volunteers who are safe to work with our pupils/students and staff. - Greenvale Primary School will use the recruitment and selection process to deter, identify and reject unsuitable candidates.
-We will ensure that detailed checks are carried out and evidence is provided e.g. criminal record checks (Disclosure and Barring Service (DBS) checks), barred list checks and prohibition checks, together with references and interview information this will aid the school in deciding about the suitability of the prospective employee. - The school will carry out an online search on shortlisted candidates to help identify any issues that are publicly available online which may be relevant to their suitability to work with children and/or may have an impact on the school's reputation. - The Governing Body will ensure that at least one of the persons who conducts the interview has completed safer recruitment training.
-At all times the Headteacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE

-(2023).
-Medway School's Selection and Recruitment policy can be obtained from the school office.
+We will ensure that detailed checks are carried out and evidence is provided e.g. criminal record checks (Disclosure and Barring Service (DBS) checks), barred list checks and prohibition checks, together with references and interview information this will aid the school in deciding about the suitability of the prospective employee. - The school will carry out an online search on shortlisted candidates to help identify any issues that are publicly available online which may be relevant to their suitability to work with children and/or may have an impact on the school/academy's reputation. - The Governing Body will ensure that at least one of the persons who conducts the interview has completed safer recruitment training.
+At all times, the Headteacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education,' DfE (2024).
+A copy of Medway School's Recruitment and Selection policy can be obtained from the school office upon request.
+All staff are required to have an enhanced DBS prior to starting at the school. - Safer recruitment procedures will include the requirement for appropriate checks in line with national guidance (see: Safeguarding Children and Safer Recruitment). - The school maintains an accurate Single Central Record (SCR) in line with statutory guidance.

-- Safer recruitment procedures will include the requirement for appropriate checks in line with national guidance (see: Safeguarding Children and Safer Recruitment) - The school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - Where appropriate we are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings. - Where the school places a learner with an alternative provision provider, the school will continue to be responsible for the safeguarding of that child.
+- Where appropriate we are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings. - Where the school places a learner with an alternative provision provider, the school will continue to be responsible for the safeguarding of that child.
 The school will undertake appropriate checks to ensure the provider meets the needs of the pupil, including written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment.

-18 Allegations Against Members of Staff, including Supply Staff, Contractors and Volunteers
+20. Allegations Against Members of Staff, including Supply Staff, Contractors and Volunteers